NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

    1) First, exceptions of multiple instructions in a pipeline might occur simultaneously.

    The basic rule is to handle the exception which is on the farthest stage of a pipeline.
 Since in a pipeline the instruction which is at memory stage must be executed earlier than the one in the fetch stage, the processor must report the very first exception so that the program can be stopped immediately.
-In other word, the first excepting instruction will reach he memory stage, first.
+In other word, the first excepting instruction will reach he memory stage before other following instructions.

    2) The second subtlety is the exception of an instruction which is executed due to wrong prediction.
 The instruction is cancelled later, therefore, it is pointless to raise an exception caused by this instruction.